overtane/udacity-carnd-p3/README.md

 After moving to 90x320 images, no shifted images were used.
 Also, at this point was quite clear, that only one epoch of all images is enough to produce the basic weight set, so no validation was needed.

 The model was validated on the training track.
 And also tested on the testing track.
-When the car could drive autonomously both tracks, the model was assumed good enough.
+Because the car could drive autonomously both tracks, the model was assumed good enough.

-If programmatic validation is needed, the augmentation is easily added to the generator.
+- [VIDEO: Driving the training track](https://youtu.be/6TQsoolJVnI): Training track is the one that was used for model training.
+- [VIDEO: Driving the test track](https://youtu.be/CZLGLrP3oYU): Test track is used to test model's robustness.
+Car has never 'seen' the test track before.
+It is steering solely from the basis of the training on training track.

 ## 7. Code and Files